 December 14, 2021

-Throughout the pandemic, education technology, or edtech, was the lifeline of learning and employee development, making learning at a distance possible for millions of students.
+Throughout the pandemic, education technology, or edtech, was the lifeline of learning career ready skills and employee development.
+It made learning at a distance possible for millions of students.
 Our Digital Pulse Learning survey shows fast edtech adoption and advancements resulted in positive student engagement.
 Students are more optimistic today about online learning (57%) and digital materials (52%) than before the pandemic.

 The pandemic showed why edtech is one of the most powerful learning tools to foster career development and student engagement.
 It also proved to be one of the most important tools for learners who are seeking alternative learning opportunities.
 The affordable, accessible and flexible nature of edtech helps students and employees receive the training and development they need to succeed.

-EdTech growth shows no signs of slowing down.
+EdTech growth is not expected to slow down.
 The online learning market is projected to surpass $370 billion by 2026 and has seen strong funding activity supporting continued growth.
 From Coursera’s IPO to Chegg’s stock doubling, the edtech market has exploded.
-And while we believe the market will sustain continued growth, we know that edtech companies’ strategic focus must broaden and evolve to survive.
+While we believe the market will sustain continued growth, edtech companies’ strategic focus must broaden and evolve to survive.

 Survival in this crowded market requires going beyond just supporting traditional education paths.
 It requires innovating to solve complex economic problems.
-This includes developing learning tools that reskill the workforce and bridge unemployment gaps, as well as investing in employee development opportunities for job-ready skills.
+This includes developing learning tools that reskill the workforce and bridge unemployment gaps, in addition to investing in employee development opportunities for career ready skills.

-Digital learning companies must differentiate their offerings to remain competitive and meet market demands.
-Here are a few ways we believe the edtech market will evolve in the next few years.
+The edtech market will continue to evolve.
+Digital learning companies must diversify their offerings to remain competitive and meet market demands.

 In today’s economy, companies face one of the greatest labor shortages in history.
 Employers are left searching for new ways to recruit, hire and retain workers.
-Many have turned to offering free skills-based learning to entice workers to stay or join their company.
+Many have begun offering free skills-based learning to improve employee engagement and increase employee satisfaction.
 These employee development plans are a sought-after competitive benefit and offer a career path of swift internal mobility.

 We believe in getting America back to work and connecting employers with the right talent.
 This will require digital learning programs that can scale quickly to meet employer demand.
-In addition, they should provide flexible learning options and help employees reach their personal and professional development goals.
+In addition, they should provide flexible learning and employee development options to help employees reach their personal and professional development goals.

 employee development